Yuki2718/adblock/README.md

 # adblock

-## Personal filters and rules for AdGuard/uBlock Origin
+<strong>Personal filters and rules for AdGuard/uBlock Origin</strong>

 I can't guarantee these filers won't cause problems.
 If you found problems such as broken layout, report it by the same style as official uBlock filters' issue tracker; otherwise reports can be ignored.
 Anyone who uses any of my filters/codes published here shall be deemed to have agreed that I have no responsibility or liability for costs, losses, damages, etc. arising from the use of the filters/codes.
 Unless Subscribe link is provided these filters are assumed to be copied and pasted into My Filters (uBlock Origin) or User Rules (AdGuard).